MicrosoftDocs/dynamics365-guidance/guidance/business-processes/concept-to-market-areas.md

 If you want to implement Dynamics 365 solutions to assist with your *concept to market* business processes, learn more at the following resources and steps.

 1. [Concept to market introduction](concept-to-market-introduction.md)
 2. [Concept to market end-to-end overview](concept-to-market-overview.md)
 3. [Manage service lifecycle overview](concept-to-market-manage-service-lifecycle-overview.md)
+4. Learn about the business process catalog at [About the business process catalog for Dynamics 365 apps and services](about.md)

 ## Related resources